tjcdev/ml-cheatsheets/MODELLING.md

 Exploding gradients are a problem where large error gradients accumulate and result in very large updates to neural network model weights during training.
 This has the effect of your model being unstable and unable to learn from your training data.

+### Learning Rate

+This adjusts the rate at which the weights get updated.

 ## Ensemble Methods